Submitting and Verifying Referrals

 - Emergency cases, or

 - There are no participating care providers who can treat the member’s condition.

 If you would like to direct a member to non-participating care providers, you must request a network exception from our Clinical Services department and receive approval before the member receives service.
 If the member requests to see a specialist and is unable to reach their PCP or OB/GYN (after-hours, weekends or holidays), the PCP may issue a referral up to 72 hours after the member received services.

 Precertification guidelines still apply to those covered services requiring precertification.

 We must review and approve all referrals.
 A referral does not guarantee coverage of the services provided by the participating specialist.
 Covered services are subject to:

 - Medical necessity, as determined by Oxford’s Clinical Policies

-We have created a number of programs to improve outcomes for members and help us better manage the use of medical services.
-Care providers may refer members to these programs, or members may self-refer, to network specialists for the following services:
+We have programs to improve outcomes for members and help us better manage the use of medical services.
+You may refer members to these programs, or members may self-refer, to network specialists for the following services: